microsoft/dotnet/dotnet-developer-projects.md

 * Remote Desktop
  * [Myrtille](https://github.com/cedrozor/myrtille) - A native HTML4/5 Remote Desktop Protocol client, HTTP gateway written in C# for .NET

+* Project Templates
+ * [ASP.NET MVC Boilerplate](https://github.com/ASP-NET-MVC-Boilerplate/Templates) - Professional ASP.NET MVC templates for building secure, fast, robust and adaptable web applications or sites.
+It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.

 This list is just a starting point - also take a look at all the projects on [CodePlex](http://www.codeplex.com/) and on [GitHub Trending C#](https://github.com/trending?l=csharp).